Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Gromov-Hausdorff collapse of K3 surfaces

 For $x\in \Lambda_{2d}\otimes \C$ satisfying \eqref{Siegel.condition} for small enough $t$, we define $X^{\vee}$ as above.
 Combining Fact~\ref{bp.free} and a refinement of Claim~\ref{e.nef} as Claim~\ref{e.nef.general} we obtain an elliptic fibration structure on $X^{\vee}$:

 with the fiber class $[\pi^{-1}(\text{point})]=\alpha^{-1}(e)$.
 The obtained fibration can be also regarded as a \textit{special Lagrangian (torus) fibration} on $X$ which is ``close to" large complex structure limit.
+In fact, in view of Claim~\ref{e.nef}, we constructed such fibration structures on K3 surfaces parametrized by an explicit neighborhood of the boundary $\mathcal{F}_{2d}(l)$.
 Recall that in general, it is a challenging problem to construct a special Lagrangian fibration on general Calabi-Yau varieties around large complex structure limits.

 Also recall that on $\mathcal{F}_{2d}$, more precisely on a finite cover or in a stacky sense, we have a holomorphic proper family of (possibly ADE) polarized K3 surfaces $(X,L)$ with degree $2d$.
 By Fact~\ref{bp.free} and Claim~\ref{e.nef.general}, for each $\mathcal{U}$ and $\mathcal{V}$, the existing family $\mathcal{X}=\{(X,L,\alpha)\}$ of marked ADE singular polarized K3 surfaces on $\mathfrak{S}_{\mathcal{U},t,\mathcal{V}}$ for small enough $t>0$, has simultaneous elliptic fibration structure $X\twoheadrightarrow B(\simeq \mathbb{P}^{1})$ (with non-canonical isomorphism $\simeq$) such that the fiber classes are $\alpha^{-1}(e)$.